 What sort of books do you work with?

-I work with books across a range of disciplines and genres.
-At Right Ink On The Wall, I now primarily edit works of fiction and literary nonfiction.
-See the Testimonials
+At Right Ink On The Wall, I now primarily edit works of genre fiction.
+Visit the Testimonials

-page for a view of some of the authors and books I’ve enjoyed working with.
+page for a look at some of the authors and books I’ve enjoyed working with.

-Sara now works with business books as an editor under Jacqui Pretty at Grammar Factory.
-If you are an entrepreneur aiming to release an awesome book, please contact us at email@example.com.
+Sara works with business books as an editor under Scott MacMillan at Grammar Factory.
+If you are writing a book to build authority and grow your business, please contact us at email@example.com.

-Visit www.grammarfactory.com to learn more about editing for entrepreneurs and sign up to receive two free chapters of Book Blueprint by Jacqui Pretty.
+Visit www.grammarfactory.com to learn more about editing for entrepreneurs and sign up for instant access to our Book Blueprint Guide.

 What sort of editing do you provide?

-I provide different types of editing – from a full literary edit, also known as a substantive or developmental edit, which reviews high level issues as well as nitty-gritty plot points, to a copy edit, also known as a line or content edit, which focuses on substance and flow at a detailed, line-by-line level.
-I also provide proofreading for spelling, punctuation and grammar.
+I provide several different types of editing – from a developmental edit, also known as a substantive or structural edit, which reviews high-level issues as well as nitty-gritty plot points, to a line edit, also known as a content edit, which focuses on readability, style, substance, and flow at the sentence level.
+I also provide proofreading for spelling, punctuation, and grammar.
 See the Services

 page for a breakdown of what I offer.